 Pulse

-Notes from the field on clinical AI for the emergency chain: on-device intelligence, safer handovers, time returned to care, and what we learn building SONARA.
+Notes from the field on clinical AI for the emergency chain: on-device intelligence, safer handovers, time returned to care, and what we learn making SONARA.
 One article a month.

 -